The period during which a business unit or company is divested is fraught with risk for both parties to the transaction.

 All companies going through the divestiture process should make a transition service agreement a central part of the process.

-As well as focusing managers’ and their employees on the gray areas likely to pose problems in the sale, a well drafted TSA also has the potential to generate considerable value for both buyer and seller.
+As well as focusing managers and their employees on the gray areas likely to pose problems in the sale, a well-drafted TSA can also generate considerable value for both buyer and seller.

 Talk to DealRoom today about our expertise in TSAs and how they facilitate better divestitures.